thoughtstem/minetest/README.md

 # #lang minetest for Modding Minetest in Racket

-This is a compile-time framework for creating Minetest mods.
-(By compile-time, I mean that this runs before you run Minetest.
-It generates Lua code that executes during the Minetest runtime.)

-It gives you a powerful declarative language for creating Minetest assets.
+This language gives helps you create Minetest mods quickly.
 Quick demo:

 ![Alt text](/examples/quick-demo.png?raw=true "Quick Demo")

-This gives you:
+This gives you a red block that toggles to a green block when you punch it (and vice versa):

 ![Alt text](/examples/quick-demo-result.png?raw=true "Quick Demo Result")

-The goal is to make it as quick and easy as possible to get your art into Minetest.
-(Currently only works on Linux.)
+The goal of ``#lang minetest`` is to make help you get procedurally generated art on to Minetest blocks, items, particles, entities, recipes, and schematics.
+We developed it for educational purposes at [ThoughtSTEM](http://thoughtstem.com).

 ## Getting Started

+(Note: ``#lang minetest`` currently only works on Linux.)

 Install Minetest: